Algorithm Selection for Software Verification using Graph Neural Networks: Approach

 For \textsc{Graves}' program graphs, $\mathcal{V}$ is the set of nodes in the abstract syntax tree (AST).
 The AST nodes contain important information about the semantics of a program, such as variables, functions, and operations, but they leave out purely structural tokens, like parentheses or semicolons.
 By construction, the AST retains the information in these structural tokens.
 The node representation, $h_i$, is the one-hot encoding of the AST token associated with $v_i$.
 Let $T$ be the set of possible AST tokens.
 Each token $t_i\in T$ is represented by an index $i \in [1,|T|]$.
 The one hot encoding of $t_i$, $h(t_i)$, is a vector of length $|T|$ of 0s and a single 1 where $h(t_i) = h(t_j) \Leftrightarrow t_i = t_j$.
+One hot encodings are often used in graph-based representations for machine learning as they are simple to calculate and have been shown to perform well~\cite{vignac2020building,morris2019weisfeiler,yao2019graph}.
+In practice, we collect all unique tokens in the training set, $T'$, and map them to a unique integer from 0 to |$T'$|.
+When a graph is presented to the graph parser, a vector of size $|T'|+1$ is created and the token is passed through the map to receive the location of the 1 in the one hot encoding.
+Vectors are of size $|T’|+1$ to account for the possibility that during prediction a graph may include a token that was never seen during training.
+All such tokens are mapped to the last element of the one-hot vector, which represents the “unknown” token.

 $\mathcal{E}$ contains three edge sets which capture three types of information: control flow, data flow, and AST edges.
 Control flow information is vital to most, if not all, verification properties.
 Control flow will show the path to an error state or the presence of looping behavior which could prevent termination.
 Thus, it is reasonable to believe that control flow edges are necessary to differentiate between verifiers.
 For example, techniques which use symbolic execution may perform poorly on loops whose conditions are dependent on program input variables, since they may effectively unroll such loops an arbitrary number of times.
-By overapproximating loop condition values, abstract interpretation based techniques can efficiently compute loop fixed points to verify properties with some loss of accuracy with which the condition is modeled. \textsc{Graves} generates control flow edges and function call and return edges using the programs statement based interprocedural control flow graph (ICFG).
+Abstract interpretation based techniques can efficiently compute loop fixed points by overapproximating loop condition values to verify properties; this may cost the tool some accuracy. \textsc{Graves} generates control flow edges and function call and return edges using the programs statement based interprocedural control flow graph (ICFG).
 This graph encodes control flow between each statement in a program and the call and return edges between function calls.